-Kish: I don't have much to say... yes, it's really marvellous that the quantum field has found new effects.
+Laszlo Kish (Con Team): I don't have much to sav... ves, it's really marvellous that the quantum field has found new effects.
 This is really great.
-My problem is with-just like Julio-general-purpose quantum computing, it seems, is like analog computing: fin the sense that we have to build a system that is special-purpose.
+My problem is with-just like Julio-general-purpose quantum computing, it seems, is like analog computing: we have to build a system that is special purpose.
 The error space is analog.
 What we have to see is that quantum parallelism is a consequence of Hilbert space.
 But classical systems also can inhabit Hilbert space.
 So to save time, you can also try classical systems.
-When we compare classical and quantum computing, it is very important to use the same temperature and the same speed "clock frequency" and then compare a classical hardware version with a quantum version, with the same number of elements, and ask what is the power dissipation.
+When we compare classical and quantum computing, it is very important to use the same temperature and the same speed <clock frequency> and then compare a classical hardware version with a quantum version, with the same number of elements, and ask what is the power dissipation.
 Another question is where are the general-purpose quantum algorithms?
 It is important to note that a classical Hilbert space computer is already working in Japan!
-A 15-qubit (now this at 75-qubits) classical quantum computer was built by Fujishima-we saw this in the talks.
+A 15-qubit classical quantum computer was built by Fujishima5-we saw this in the talks.
 Thanks.
-(See: http://www.eetimes.com/semi/news/OEG20030820S0008).

-Doering: OK, thank you very much.
-What we're going to do now is...
-I'm going to show you something to the Con side here: the Pro side was very busy taking notes while you were all speaking.
+Charlie Doering (Chair): OK, thank you very much.

+Charlie Doering (Chair): What we're going to do now is...
+I'm going to show you something to the Con side here: the Pro side is very busy taking notes while vou were all speaking.
 So, now, I'd like to have a reality check every once in a while about telling the future of computer science:

 "There is no reason anyone would want a computer in their home."

-Ken Olson, president, chairman and founder of Digital Equipment Corp., 1977.
+-Ken Olson, president, chairman and founder of Digital Equipment Corp., 1977.

-That's right, that's why DEC doesn't exist anymore, OK!
+Charlie Doering (Chair): That's right, that's why DEC doesn't exist anymore, OK!

-Now what we're going to do is we're going to go back.
+Charlie Doering (Chair): Now what we're going to do is we're going to go back.
 Quickly, one minute, each person, same direction; any comments they want to make, any ridiculing they want to do.
-Then we're going to open it up to a free discussion to take comments and questions from the audience and so on OK, so, we'll start off right now with Carl.
+Then we're going to open it up to a free discussion to take comments and questions from the audience and so on, OK, so, we'll start off right now with Carl.